Threads

 A thread is a running macro or function.
 All functions it calls run in the same thread.

-Generaly, a thread is the basic unit to which the operating system allocates CPU time.
+A thread is the basic unit to which the operating system allocates CPU time.
 It executes code.
 Each thread runs simultaneously with other threads.
 Every process (running program) has one or more threads.
 To create effect of several simultaneously running threads, operating system divides CPU time into time slices (~20 ms).
 It allocates a CPU time slice to each thread that need it.
 The currently executing thread is suspended when its time slice elapses, allowing another thread to run.
 If there are multiple CPU, threads may run simultaneously on different CPU.
+You can read more in wikipedia.

 All currently running threads, except special threads, are displayed in the Running Items list.
 To see the list, check View Active Items in the Run menu.
+Private threads are hidden by default.
 To see threads without opening QM window, use QM tray menu.
-See also: EnumQmThreads.

 Special threads